Six-dimensional supermultiplets from bundles on projective spaces

 \subsection{A classification result}

 The results above describe all multiplets for six-dimensional $\cN=(1,0)$ supersymmetry which can be obtained from line bundles on the nilpotence variety $\P^1 \times \P^3$.
-Based on the equivalence of categories between multiplets and $C^\bullet(\ft)$-modules provided by~\cite{EHSequiv} this can be viewed as a classification result as follows.
-Given an $R/I$-module $\Gamma$, the derived $\ft$-invariants of the associated multiplet are concentrated in degree zero and we have
+Based on the equivalence of categories between multiplets and $C^\bullet(\ft)$-modules provided by~\cite[Theorem 4.3]{EHSequiv} this can be viewed as a classification result.
+More precisely, recalling the definition of a multiplet $(E, D, \rho)$ as \cite[Definition 2.11]{EHSequiv} and denoting with $\mathcal{E}$ the global sections of the vector bundle $E$ on (flat) spacetime characterizing the multiplet, one has the following. \begin{thm} The above multiplets $\mu A^\bu(n,m)$ classify, up to quasi-isomorphism, all multiplets $(E, D, \rho)$ for six-dimensional $\cN=(1,0)$ supersymmetry such that $H^\bullet(\ft,\cE)$ is the graded global section module of a single line bundle on the projective nilpotence variety. \end{thm} \begin{proof} The proof is based on~\cite[Theorem 4.3]{EHSequiv} and subsequent corollaries.
+Recall that any line bundle $\mathcal{L}$ on $Y$ is of the form $ \mathcal{O} (n,m)$ for some integers $n,m$ as $\mbox{Pic}\, (Y) = \mathbb{Z}\times \mathbb{Z}$, and let $\Gamma_\ast (\mathcal{O} (n,m))$ be its associated $R/I$-module.
+Given an $R/I$-module $\Gamma$, the derived $\ft$-invariants of the associated multiplet are concentrated in a single degree.
+By construction,